plone/training/gatsby/buildingsourceplugins.rst

   Plone even allows custom types.
   Read more about this in the `docs <https://plonerestapi.readthedocs.io/en/latest/types.html>`_.

-It can even have custom types, read more about data types here.

 Each of these content objects can be compared to nodes in GatsbyJS.

 Similar to what we did in the "Dynamic Pages" section, pages can be created for each of these nodes.

-The plone.restapi gives us data of children in Folders along with content itself.
+The plone.restapi gives us data of children in ``Folders`` along with content itself.

 This allows us to setup internal linking to ensure the structure as the Plone site.